Nechir-89/quiz-app-MERN/README.md

 - CSS
 - JS

-For this app I use MERN stack:
+For this app I'm using MERN stack with Typescript:
 - MangoDB
 - Express
 - ReactJS